-I had been dreaming to go to the Maldives for years.
-As a sea lover, I was clearly attracted by the pictures of white sand beaches, palm trees, clear waters and incredible sunsets.
+I bet you have been dreaming to go to the Maldives for years.
+You must be attracted by the pictures of white sand beaches, palm trees, clear waters and incredible sunsets.
 Call it the power of internet!

 One of the reasons I love swimming is that there’s no talking to be done.
 It’s just me, and the noise of water in my ears, its taste in my mouth.
 Besides, I grew up by the sea, in Sardinia, and not a weekend in the summer goes by without going to the beach.
 Snorkeling is one of my favorite things to do, and rumor had it that it reaches a whole different level in the Maldives.

 I guess that rumor was right.
 One of the biggest Maldives attractions is its marine life, and one of the nicest things to do in Maldives is snorkeling.
-Within moments of getting in the water, I spotted an incredible variety of colored fish and corals.
-And guess what?
-It didn’t matter that I was alone, because there’s no talking to be done under water anyways.
+Within moments of getting in the water, you will spot an incredible variety of colored fish and corals.
+It can’t get any better than that.

-It was an intense 8 minutes of laughter and screaming.
-Fun tubing has to be one of the craziest things to do in Maldives.
-And there is nothing romantic about it – unless screaming for help, getting the hair a total mess, and looking ridiculous can be seen as romantic.
+It is an intense 8 minutes of laughter and screaming.
+Fun tubing has to be one of the craziest things to do in the Maldives.
+It’s a million miles away from the romantic picture that most people have of this paradise archipelago, and yet so much part of it!

-So I went parasailing.
-A quick boat ride and the sail was spread for me, and up I was, going in the air.
-It was a breathtaking 15 minutes for me.
-Literally.
-I spent the first minute thinking it was rather cool.
-Then realized the boat down there was way too small.
-Then I started screaming I wanted to go down.
-Then closed my eyes for a few moments to take some very deep breaths.
+A quick boat ride and the sail will be spread for you, and you will be up, going in the air.
+It is a breathtaking 15 minutes.
+You will likely spend the first minute thinking it is rather cool.
+Then realize the boat down there is way too small.
+Chances are you wish you didn’t look that way, and you will need to close your eyes and take some very deep breaths.

 Surfing and SUP

-One thing I hadn’t realized before going, is that the Maldives have some of the best waves in the world.
+The Maldives have some of the best waves in the world.
 I didn’t try surfing myself, because apparently the waves are for quite advanced surfers.
-But I have seen several people surf and I concluded that surfing has to be one of the top things to do in Maldives.
+But a lot of people go there specifically in search of waves.

 Doing a SPA treatment